ekcoh/gtest-memleak-detector/README.md

 - Automatic memory leak detection in test cases for code exercised within test case function.
 - Memory leak reporting as Google Test failures so that tests fail if a leak is detected.
 - Memory leak suppression so that memory leaks are not reported if the test fail due to failed assertion.
-- Rerunning a failed test for a debug build with debugger attached will break at the allocation statement causing the leak.
+- Rerunning a failed test will provide stack-trace for the origin of the allocation causing the leak.
+- Coexistence support for other CRTDBG allocation hooks and reporting hooks to be installed at the same time.
+- Support for leak detection via malloc, realloc, new (Same as CRTDBG supports).
+- If the code exercised by a test case has multiple leaks, only the first leak is reported.

 ## Requirements
 The project depends on the open source [Google Test](https://github.com/google/googletest) project.